MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/transparent-data-encryption-azure-sql.md

 The one exception is when exporting to and from Azure SQL Database – TDE is enabled in the new database, but the .bacpac file itself is still not encrypted.

-## Managing Transparent Data Encryption in Azure Portal
+## Managing Transparent Data Encryption in Azure portal

-To configure TDE through Azure Portal, you must be connected as the Azure Owner, Contributor, or SQL Security Manager.
+To configure TDE through Azure portal, you must be connected as the Azure Owner, Contributor, or SQL Security Manager.

 Transparent Data Encryption is set on the database level.
-To enable TDE on a database, visit the [Azure Portal](https://portal.azure.com) and sign in with your Azure Administrator or Contributor account.
+To enable TDE on a database, visit the [Azure portal](https://portal.azure.com) and sign in with your Azure Administrator or Contributor account.
 Find the TDE settings under your user database.
 By default, service-managed TDE is used, and a TDE certificate is automatically generated for the server containing the database.

 ![service managed TDE](./media/transparent-data-encryption-azure-sql/service-managed-tde.png)